jason-dees-kr/test-doc-hub/desk-checker-next/Proposal.md

 Developers seems to have an issue with collecting JSON payloads.
 They mostly don't know how to do it, so we would need guides to show them how to collect payloads from the browser, from Charles (native mobile), or from some other way of inspecting payloads from mobile devices.

-I will be ignoring this since we can't tool our way out of this.
+Ground Kontrol made an app that intercepts calls from clients and have developers send the payload to a validation service.

 ## Proposed Solution

-1. Service that saves a requirements schema (RS) based on JIRA ticket
+1. Service that saves one or more requirements schemas (RS) based on JIRA ticket
 	- Can access requirements schema from URL
 	- Can update requirements schema in one place as requirements change
 	- Needs authentication and authorization for a user to modify a requirements schema